 All and all, Florence is my second home.
 The memories this beautiful city has brought me over the last four months are ones I will forever cherish.
 Now take some of these tips and tricks and get out there and make your own adventure!

-This post was contributed by Chelsea Opong-Wadeer, who spent a semester studying abroad with AIFS in Florence, Italy.
+This post about recommendations for future study abroad students in Florence, Italy was contributed by Chelsea Opong-Wadeer, who spent a semester studying abroad.